mrkuz/kradle/README.md

         baseImage.set("bellsoft/liberica-openjdk-alpine:16")
         // ports.add(8080)
         // jvmOpts.set("-Xmx512M")
-        // useAppSh()
+        // withAppSh()
-        // useJvmKill("1.16.0")
+        // withJvmKill("1.16.0")
     }
 }
 ```

-`useAppSh` will use a script as entrypoint for the container.
+`withAppSh` will use a script as entrypoint for the container.
 You can provide your own script in `extra/app.sh`.
 If you
 don't, the plugin will create one for you.

-`useJvmKill` adds [jvmkill](https://github.com/airlift/jvmkill) to the image, which terminates the JVM when it is unable
+`withJvmKill` adds [jvmkill](https://github.com/airlift/jvmkill) to the image, which terminates the JVM when it is
-to allocate memory.
+unable to allocate memory.

 ## Miscellaneous